 You can also ask the couple if they have any family details for you.
 Some parents are divorced and may not get along.
 Some family members may not be on good terms with each other.
 And you certainly don’t want to ask for the grandparents on the wedding day, only to find the groom’s grandfather recently passed away.

-You can also do this by making the bride and groom fill up a questionnaire form before their wedding.
-By doing this you will escape the embarrassment or any kind of awkwardness and still have all the answers.
+As part of your Wedding Workflow, you can also ask the bride and groom fill out questionnaire form before their wedding.
+By doing this you will escape the unknowns or any kind of awkwardness and still have all the answers.

 3. SEND A WEDDING ADVICE EMAIL